promise/readme/README.md

 ✅ Merged PR #65 in biaw/imagehost
 📝 Created review (approved) on PR #65 in biaw/imagehost
 ✨ Pushed 1 commit to biaw/multidomain
-✅ Merged PR #65 in biaw/multidomain
-📝 Created review (approved) on PR #65 in biaw/multidomain
-📝 Created review (approved) on PR #80 in biaw/phone
-✨ Pushed 2 commits to biaw/phone
-📝 Created review (approved) on PR #207 in countr/countr
-✨ Pushed 4 commits to countr/countr
-✨ Pushed 1 commit to countr/countr
-✅ Merged PR #209 in countr/countr
-❓ Closed issue #143 in countr/countr
-📝 Created review (approved) on PR #209 in countr/countr
-📝 Created review (changes_requested) on PR #209 in countr/countr
-📝 Created review (changes_requested) on PR #209 in countr/countr
-✨ Pushed 1 commit to countr/countr
 ```

 ## Repositories I maintain